huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 Having uploaded your model, you should now evaluate your model in a final step.
 This should be as simple as copying the evaluation code of your model card into a python script and running it.
-Make sure to note the final result on the model card.
+Make sure to note the final result on the model card **both** under the YAML tags at the very top **and** below your evaluation code under "Test Results".

 ## Rules of training and evaluation